Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 ## Service levels comparison

-Below is a quick overview of our service levels:
+Below is a quick comparison of our service levels:

 | Feature/Plan             |  Promo      | Advanced           | Pro                | Enterprise         |  Enterprise-extra         |
 | -------------            |:----------- |:-------------      |:-------------      |:-------------      |:-------------             |